goschtl/zope/megrok.rdb/trunk/src/megrok/rdb/README.txt

   >>> qc[2].name
   'Physics'

-XXX Why the unicode difference?
+XXX Why the unicode difference between u'Philosophy' and 'Physics'?

 ``__getitem__`` with a ``KeyError``::